-Gaudí used to create perfect integration between architecture and nature and this park is a perfect example of it.
-You will find two different areas in the park, the monumental zone and the free zone.
+Antoni Gaudí used to create perfect integration between architecture and nature and this park is a perfect example of it.
+You will find two different areas in the park, the monumental area and the free zone.

 The monumental zone

-The main access is located on the street Carrer d´Olot, where the park is hemmed in a wall made of brick and local stone, to preserve the natural image of the landscape.
+The main access is located on the street Carrer d´Olot, where the park is hemmed by a wall made of brick and local stone, to preserve the natural image of the landscape.

-You can also see ceramic medallions with the name of the park on it.
+You can also see ceramic medallions with the name of the park on them.

-Once you enter you will start going up and up.
+Once visitors enter you will start going up and up.
 It feels like going from the ground to the sky, to reach paradise.
-Gaudí loved metaphors, most of the architects do …
+Gaudí loved metaphors, most the architects do …

 At the entrance, you will find two buildings framing the area.
-They seem to be there to welcome you in this fantasy world Gaudí wanted to present to us.
+They seem to be there to welcome you into this fantasy world Gaudí wanted to present to us.